Apostolos Doxiadis: Political views

+Thales + Friends

+Doxiadis is a co-founder of THALES + FRIENDS (ΘΑΛΗΣ + ΦΙΛΟΙ), a Greece-based, volunteer non-profit initiative founded in 2005 that supports the creation of reading groups (including school-based groups) and related activities exploring links between mathematics/science and narrative.

 Awards and honours

-Uncle Petros and Goldbach's Conjecture was the first recipient of the Premio Peano the first international award for books inspired by mathematics and short-listed for the Prix Médicis.
-Logicomix has earned numerous awards, among them the Bertrand Russell Society Award, the Royal Booksellers Association Award (the Netherlands), the New Atlantic Booksellers Award (US), the Prix Tangente (France), the Premio Carlo Boscarato (Italy), the Comicdom Award (Greece).
+For Uncle Petros and Goldbach's Conjecture, Doxiadis was the first recipient of the Premio Peano and short-listed for the Prix Médicis.
+For Logicomix he has earned numerous awards, among them the Bertrand Russell Society Award, the Royal Booksellers Association Award (the Netherlands), the New Atlantic Booksellers Award (US), the Prix Tangente (France), the Premio Carlo Boscarato (Italy), the Comicdom Award (Greece).
 It was chosen as "Book of the Year" by Time, Publishers Weekly, The Washington Post, The Financial Times, The Globe and Mail, and other publications.